frychicken/art-IF-icial-Intelligence/README.md

 **log file**

-it will notify you the location; normally, it is located at you current directory
+it will notify you the location; normally, it is located at your current directory